 It’s about 40 miles North of Zion Canyon (the main park area) in Springdale, Utah and about 270 miles from Salt Lake City, Utah.

 If you’re driving from Salt Lake City, stopping at Kolob Canyons would add almost no time to your road trip, and it’s definitely worth the stop.

-The Kolob Canyons Visitors Center it located right off the Exit 40.
+The Kolob Canyons Visitors Center is located right off Exit 40.